abulbashar98/genius-car-services/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was Deployed in Firebase [Genius Car Services](https://genius-car-services-52c92.firebaseapp.com/).

 ## Used Multi Cursor ShortCuts